Vyral/brian-lessinger/_posts/2019-12-02-the-role-that-easy-access-to-your-house-plays-in-getting-your-home-sold.md

 &nbsp;

 The easier we can make it for buyers to see your home, the better.
-Most agents use those blue Supra Lockboxes that we put on front doors to hold your keys in.
+Most agents use those blue Supra Lockboxes that we put on front doors to hold your keys.
 They’re very safe and they’re necessary for agents to access your house, but **it’s important to make sure your home is relatively easy to unlock.** Sometimes, we’ll turn the key to the front door for a showing and the lock is tight or won’t turn at all, making it hard to get inside.
-This leaves a bad taste in buyers’ mouths before they ever walk in the front door.
+This leaves a bad taste in buyers’ mouths before they even walk in the front door.

 As the home seller,&nbsp; we not only want to make sure that you’re notified about when showings are requested, but also **that you’re making it easy for the buyer to see your house**.
 Now, most buyers can go online to see listing photos of homes they’re interested in, but in my 20 years of working in real estate, it’s a rare thing to see people buy a home that they’ve never physically walked through.